SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/TGD Recovery.md

 Despite many odds and challenges, such as the cooling of the cement, and Carbon Monoxide gases, [[The Hoover Dam]] was completed on **September 30th, 1935**, 2 years ahead of Schedule.

-The water and hydroelectricity that the Dam generates off of it's *'a-million-and-a-half-gallon-a-second-power*' will transform the whole of the Southwest.
+The water and hydroelectricity that the Dam generates off of it's *'a-million-and-a-half-gallon-a-second-power*' transforms the whole of the Southwest.
 Nevada, Arizona, California, still benefit from the hydroelectricity today.
-It's profit is directly responsible for the town of [[Los Vegas]]
+It's profit is directly responsible for the town of [[Las Vegas]].